-There are no roads on this little slice of paradise, only sand tracks for the 4WD transport & one or two vehicles (that will pick you up from the beach & transport you to your accommodation).
+There are no roads on this little slice of paradise, only sand tracks for the 4WD transport & 1 or 2 vehicles (that will pick you up from the beach and transport you to your accommodation).

 No skills are required to soak up some sun on the glorious beaches.
 However, an intermediate level of fitness is required for some of the walking tracks.